hassaanbinaslam/myblog_fastai_archived/_posts/2022-06-08-sagemaker-training-overview.md

 </ul>
 </li>
 </ul>
 <p>It is also important to note that the Estimator class will automatically provision a separate <code>ml.m5.large</code> machine to start the training run.
 This machine will be different from the one on which we are running this Jupyter notebook.
-Once training is complete that new machine will be terminated and we will be billed for only the time we have used it.
+Once training is complete this new machine will be terminated and we will be billed for only the time we have used it.
 This approach makes SageMaker very cost effective.
 We can keep using small less powerful machines for running Jupyter notebooks, and for training and other heavy workloads, we can provision separate machines for short durations and avoid any unnecessary bills.</p>

 </div>
 </div>